AJK24/postfix/README.md

 But using both convertToPost and doMath inside Console.log does not print the postfix equation only a blank space and then the answer.

+ONLY USES SINGLE DIGITS!!
+Does not use the two stacks in the same way Capouch explained it

 convertToPost("1+2-5");